Enhancing Climate Resilience and Food Security Project (ECRFS Project)

 The Maldives’ physical vulnerability, coupled with its reliance on climate-sensitive sectors such as tourism, fisheries, and subsistence farming, places the country at high risk of adverse impacts from climate change.
 It is exposed to a wide range of natural hazards, including pluvial and coastal flooding, swells, erosion, cyclone winds, storm surges, heat waves, earthquakes, tsunamis, and droughts.
 These hazards result in severe consequences such as loss of life, injuries, displacement, damage to infrastructure and housing, livelihood disruptions, environmental degradation, reduced economic productivity, particularly in tourism and increased poverty and social vulnerability.

-To address these challenges, with support from the Asian Development Bank (ADB), the Ministry of Tourism and Environment, in collaboration with the Maldives Meteorological Service, Ministry of Agriculture and Animal Welfare, and other partners, will implement the Enhancing Climate Resilience and Food Security project.
+To address these challenges, with support from the Asian Development Bank (ADB), the Ministry of Tourism and Environment, in collaboration with Ministry of Agriculture and Animal Welfare, and other partners, will implement the Enhancing Climate Resilience and Food Security project.

 The project is funded through a combination of grants, loans, and technical assistance from the Asian Development Fund, Japan Fund for Prosperous and Resilient Asia and the Pacific, the Ocean Resilience Coastal Adaptation Trust Fund the and the Government of Maldives.